Need to talk? Call 1800 882 436.

 Why do babies cry?

-Babies cry for many reasons.
-Sometimes it's obvious they're hungry, tired, or even bored; at other times, it can be less clear what they want.
-Babies don't cry to annoy you — they are communicating a need in the only way they know how.
+Babies cry for many different reasons.
+Sometimes it's easy to see when they're hungry, tired, or even bored.
+At other times, it can be harder to tell what they want.
+Babies cry to show they need something, and that’s the only way they can do it.

-In very young babies, a couple of hours of crying in the late afternoons and evening is common.
+In very young babies, a couple of hours of crying in the late afternoon and evening is common.

-Your baby's individual personality and temperament influence their behaviour.
-Although all babies are sensitive, some need a little more frequent soothing and reassurance than others.
+Your baby's individual personality affects how they act.
+Although all babies are sensitive, some need more soothing and reassurance than others.

 Will my baby's crying change as they grow?